The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 More educational resources are available on Oceanwatch Australia.

-- The marine pest surveillance training module is being developed.
+- The marine pest surveillance education modules are being developed.
 It can be used to support government-led surveillance programs and stakeholder engagement projects.

-- Discussions are underway with tertiary educators.
-Marine biosecurity messaging is being developed for high schools, TAFE, and university programs.
+- Discussions are underway with educators on marine biosecurity messaging.
+Content is being developed for high schools, TAFE, and university programs.

 Activity 4.2